Nike-Inc/spark-expectations/docs/examples.md

 ```

 1. The `user_config.se_enable_streaming` parameter is used to control the enabling or disabling of Spark Expectations (SE) streaming functionality.
 When enabled, SE streaming stores the statistics of every batch run into Kafka.
-2. The `user_config.secret_type` used to define type of secret store and takes two values (`databricks`, `cererus`) by default will be `databricks`
+2. The `user_config.secret_type` used to define type of secret store and takes two values (`databricks`, `cerberus`) by default will be `databricks`
-3. The `user_config.cbs_url` used to pass cerberus url
+3. The `user_config.cbs_url` used to pass Cerberus URL
-4. The `user_config.cbs_sdb_path` captures cerberus secure data store path
+4. The `user_config.cbs_sdb_path` captures Cerberus secure data store path
-5. The `user_config.cbs_kafka_server_url` captures path where kafka url stored in the cerberus sdb
+5. The `user_config.cbs_kafka_server_url` captures path where Kafka URL stored in the Cerberus sdb
-6. The ` user_config.cbs_secret_token_url` captures path where kafka authentication app stored in the cerberus sdb
+6. The ` user_config.cbs_secret_token_url` captures path where Kafka authentication app stored in the Cerberus sdb
-7. The `user_config.cbs_secret_app_name` captures path where kafka authentication app name stored in the cerberus sdb
+7. The `user_config.cbs_secret_app_name` captures path where Kafka authentication app name stored in the Cerberus sdb
-8. The `user_config.cbs_secret_token` captures path where kafka authentication app name secret token stored in the cerberus sdb
+8. The `user_config.cbs_secret_token` captures path where Kafka authentication app name secret token stored in the Cerberus sdb
-9. The `user_config.cbs_topic_name`  captures path where kafka topic name stored in the cerberus sdb
+9. The `user_config.cbs_topic_name`  captures path where Kafka topic name stored in the Cerberus sdb

 You can disable the streaming functionality by setting the `user_config.se_enable_streaming` parameter to `False`